SteveJRobertson/sjr-core-sass/README.md

 Who knows, I might even come up with a wacky name for it when it's ready!

-At present there is only typography rules, but a grid system will shortly be added, followed by forms, tables and other HTML components.
+At present there is only rules for the grid and typography, but I will shortly be adding tables and other HTML components.

 ## Usage